Vast, untouched wilderness awaits. Alaska hosts magnificent wildlife encounters and spectacular glaciers.

 Best Alaska Cruise Itinerary

 There are many different Alaska cruise itineraries on offer, each one amazing in its own way.
 Most Alaskan cruises will explore the ‘panhandle’ or southeast tip of Alaska.
 Below are a few of the key highlight areas on an Alaskan small ship cruise.

-Glacier Bay National Park - Marvel at awe-inspiring scenery as you cruise Glacier Bay, the largest UNESCO protected biosphere in the world.
-With luck you’ll see brightly-coloured puffins, mountain goats, eagles, bears and sea-lions, all with a stunning backdrop and the amazing sounds of nature.
+Glacier Bay National Park - Marvel at the awe-inspiring scenery as you cruise Glacier Bay, the largest UNESCO protected biosphere in the world.
+With some luck, you’ll see brightly-coloured puffins, mountain goats, eagles, bears and sea-lions, all with a stunning backdrop and the amazing sounds of nature.